You can access full CV here

-I’m a Venezuelan economist, currently based in Cardiff, UK.
-My research interests are public economics, development economics, labor economics, education, public policy, institutions and political economy.
+I’m a PhD candidate in economics at University of Nottingham.
+My research interests are public economics, data science, development, labor economics, economics of education, public policy, gender inequality and political economy.

-I work as a research assistant at the Wales Fiscal Analysis, a research unit within the Wales Governance Centre (WGC) at Cardiff University.
-I recently completed an MITx Micromaster Program in Data, Economics, and Development Policy designed by the Massachusetts Institute of Technology (MIT) and the Abdul Latif Jameel Poverty Action Lab (J-PAL).
-In 2018, I received an MSc. in Economics from University of Warwick and a Master in Public Policy (MPP) from Instituto de Estudios Superiores de Administracion (IESA) in 2012.
-At the center we conduct empirical research on taxation, inequality, labour market and public expenditures and prepare economic reports and policy briefings on the Welsh economy.
+I worked as a research assistant at the Wales Fiscal Analysis, a research unit within the Wales Governance Centre (WGC) at Cardiff University.
+In 2022, I completed an MRes in Advanced Economics at Cardiff University.
+In 2020, I completed an MITx Micromaster Program in Data, Economics, and Development Policy designed by the Massachusetts Institute of Technology (MIT) and the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+In 2018, I received an MSc. in Economics from University of Warwick and a Master in Public Policy from IESA in 2012.

 Before joining WGC, I worked as a research assistant for professor Elliott Ash from ETH Zurich, where I participated in several research projects on public finance and the intersection between law and economics.
 For instance, I conducted the replication files for the paper “Ideas have consequences: the impact of law and economics on American Justice“ (joint with Suresh Naidu at Columbia and Daniel L. Chen at Toulouse) reject and resubmit in the Quarterly Journal of Economics.
 I also collected, organized and cleaned data on local tax revenues and budget information by county-year for the paper “Fiscal pressures and discriminatory policing: Evidence from traffic stops in Missouri” published in the Journal of Race, Ethnicity, and Politics (joint with Allison Harris at Yale University).